-By 1965, half of the USA population was under 25 years of age.
+By 1965, half of the USA’s population was under 25 years of age.
 The young men and women of the ’60s had witnessed social injustices of their parent’s generation and wanted change.
-That change, reflected in 1960s men’s clothing, was a continuation of casualness, a slimming of the figure (boyish shapes), and brighter colors and patterns last seen in the late 1920s.
+That change even reflected in 1960s men’s clothing, contributing to a continuation of casualness, a slimming of the figure (boyish shapes), and brighter colors and patterns last seen in the late 1920s.

 Most 1960s men’s fashion history books focus on fashions in London.
-Very little is discussed of American men’s fashion which although had some influence also had its own uniquely casual American look.
-We will discuss both styles in this Article but focus more heavily on American clothing.
+Very little is discussed of American men’s fashion which, although it had some influence from London, also had its own uniquely casual American look.
+We will discuss both styles in this article but focus more heavily on American clothing.

-1960s men’s everyday look consisted of slim-fit trousers, a button-down shirt or polo shirt, and a patterned sportcoat.
-This Ivy League look started on college campuses but was adopted by businessmen who began to wear it instead of traditional conservative 3 piece suits.
+The 1960s men’s everyday look consisted of slim-fit trousers, a button-down shirt or polo shirt, and a patterned sport coat.
+This Ivy League look started on college campuses, but was adopted by businessmen who began to wear it instead of traditional conservative 3 piece suits.
 The Ivy style gave way to the mods, influenced by British fashion and music icons.
-This, in turn, changed again as the American hippies took over in the late 60s with their recycled vintage, back to the earth peaceful defiance.
-All three distinct looks influenced each other creating an overall modern fashion decade.
+This, in turn, changed again as the American hippies took over in the late ’60s with their recycled vintage, back to the earth roots, and peaceful defiance.
+All three distinct looks influenced each other, creating an overall modern fashion decade.

-The Peacock generation was one name given to British men’s fashion in the ’60s.
-It referred to how fashionable young men were putting themselves on display, inviting commentary, expressing individuality by wearing a variety of unusual clothing.
-Color were brighter, patterns bigger, clothes tighter and the price tag cheaper.
-Fashions changed quickly and young men flocked to small boutique stores in big cities to get the latest flashy outfits.
+The Peacock Generation was one name given to British men’s fashion in the late ’60s.
+It referred to how fashionable young men were putting themselves on display, inviting commentary, and expressing individuality by wearing a variety of unusual clothing.
+Color were brighter, patterns bigger, clothes tighter, and the price tag cheaper.
+Fashions changed quickly, and young men flocked to small boutique stores in big cities to get the latest flashy outfits.

-1960s men’s clothing was worn tighter to show off youthful bodies.
-Shirts were unbuttoned to show off a bit of chest and pants lowered down on the hip.
-Bold colors and big color block patterns shouted: “Here I am.”
-Even basic suits and sportcoats were worn with a bold pop of color with a red vest or neck scarf.
-Older men who were afraid to adopt these stand out statements still had plenty of greys and browns to wear but even they adopted some of the newer slim styles in toned-down colors on the weekends.
+1960s men’s clothing was overall worn tighter to show off youthful bodies.
+Shirts were unbuttoned to show off a bit of chest and pants were lowered down to the hip.
+Bold colors and big color block patterns shouted “Here I Am.”
+Even basic suits and sport coats were worn with a bold pop of color, like a red vest or neck scarf.
+Older men who were afraid to adopt these stand-out statements still had plenty of greys and browns to wear, but even they adopted some of the newer slim styles in toned-down colors on the weekends.

-1950s men’s fashion continued into the early 60s, often called the Continental or Ivy Style.
-The continental look embraced the conservative man in the gray flannel suit who would cast of his lifeless suits for casual clothing on the weekends.
+1950s men’s fashion continued into the early ’60s, often called the Continental or Ivy Style.
+The continental look embraced the conservative man in the gray flannel suit who would cast off his lifeless suits for casual clothing on the weekends.
 Some of the key features are:

-- Sportcoats with contrasting trousers, colored vest, dress shirt and skinny tie.
+- Sportcoats with contrasting trousers, colored vests, dress shirts, and skinny ties.
 Fedora hat optional.
-Shop here.
+Shop suits here.

-- Casual polo shirts, belt, and solid or patterned trousers on the weekends.
+- Casual polo shirts with solid or patterned trousers on the weekends, worn with a belt.
 Shop shirts and pants.

 - Tennis sweaters, cardigans, and sweater-vests instead of sport coats.
 Shop sweaters.